Your Library Card

 |Major credit card|

 |Social insurance card|

-Library Cards for K-12 Students
+Library Cards for Students

-K-12 teachers can download and print a special membership application form for students.
+Early childhood educators and K-12 teachers can download and print a special membership application form for students.
 Send the forms home to be filled out and signed by parents/guardians, and then mail them to Public Library Service Headquarters in Morell.
 We’ll process the applications and send all the new library cards back to your school for you to distribute.
 We can also update account information for students who already have cards.

 Expired Library Cards

 You will be asked to renew your library card every two years to ensure our records are accurate.
 Please bring your card and acceptable ID as described above to your local library.